peerdraft/obsidian-plugin/README.md

 ## How to get started

 Visit [https://www.peerdraft.app](https://www.peerdraft.app) to create an account and get started.

-There is a free trial available after which you are required to pay for further use of the service.
+There is a "Forever Free" plan available.

 ## How to use